asksac/lambda-pipeline/README.md

 #### Testing tools used:
-* [AWS SAM](https://aws.amazon.com/serverless/sam/) - AWS Serverless Application Model (SAM) is an open-source framework for building and testing serverless applications
+* [AWS SAM](https://aws.amazon.com/serverless/sam/) - AWS Serverless Application Model (SAM) is an open-source framework for building and testing serverless applications on AWS

 #### Deployment tools used:
 * [Terraform](https://www.terraform.io) - An open source infrastructure as code (IaC) tool